Van security tips to keep your tools safe

 Although some calculated thieves use hi-tech methods to break into vans, most thefts are opportunistic.

-As such, parking your van safely is one of the most effective - and cheapest - security tips.
-Obviously parking up somewhere brightly lit, with CCTV, would be ideal.
+So parking your van safely is one of the most effective, and cheapest, security tips.

-Think about your doors too.
-Parking your sliding door or rear doors tight to a wall will make it difficult for thieves to open them, or get larger equipment out even if they can.
+• with your sliding or rear doors tight to a wall to make it difficult for them to open or remove large equipment

 Protect your catalytic converter